About this Apprenticeship

 Why Study at Niagara College?

-- Apprentices complete 720 hours of college instruction and approximately 4 years of on-the-job training as paid trainees
+- Apprentices complete 700 hours of instruction and approximately three years of paid on-the-job training

-- Student support system which includes counseling and financial aid
+- Student support system includes counselling and financial aid

 The Benefits of Apprenticeship